-Auralize's multi-week protocols — what they do, who they're for, and how to start.
+Auralize's guided training programs — what they do, who they're for, and how to start.

-A four-week program that builds an evening wind-down and pre-sleep breathwork practice using long-exhale patterns.
+A 10-session wind-down program that rehearses pre-sleep breathwork using comfortable long-exhale patterns.

-A four-week program that uses controlled power-breathing rounds and recovery pacing to prime alert energy for training, competition, or high-stakes work.
+A 12-session program that uses controlled power-breathing rounds and recovery pacing to prime alert energy for training, competition, or high-stakes work.

-A two-week program that builds a repeatable morning breathwork practice — activation first, then a coherence stabiliser.
+A 10-session morning breathwork program — activation first, then a coherence stabiliser.

 Related blog posts